Uclusion/uclusion-blog/_posts/2023-11-14-new-founder-complications.md

 Long story short Uclusion has a demonstrably superior product and is searching for another co-founder but startup structure makes it difficult.

-My previous startup before Uclusion also ran into trust trouble.
+My previous startup before Uclusion also ran into equity trouble.
 Founder shares were divided very unequally and even with name brand VC involvement one founder became paranoid enough to carry around the cap table on his thumb drive.